temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 The Task Queue for this project is named `tts-task-queue`.
 You'll use this queue to submit conversion requests.
 Normally you'd build a dedicated full stack solution that submits requests to the Temporal Service and retrieves the results when they're complete.
-For this project, you'll use command-line calls.
+For this project, you issue your request through the command-line.

-Some more about his code:
+A few more things about this code:

 - As a standalone application, this Worker has a `main` method.
 - The app starts by checking for an OpenAI bearer token and stores it as a static member of the `TTSActivitiesImpl` class.